NETWAYS/foreman-training/Setup.md

 setting the network interface to manual, IP address 10.0.0.3, netmask 255.255.0.0, gateway 10.0.0.1, DNS 10.0.0.1 and creating a user training with the default password.

-Afterwards run the Ansible playbook provided in the _files directory to setup host including Icinga 2, Icinga Web 2 and Director with preparations for the exercise.
+Afterwards run the Ansible playbook provided in the '_files' directory to setup host including Icinga 2, Icinga Web 2 and Director with preparations for the exercise.

 ## Local mirror